mongodb/specifications/source/server-discovery-and-monitoring/server-discovery-and-monitoring.rst

-If there is a network error or timeout on the connection before the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown, with null topologyVersion, and fill the ServerDescription's error field with useful information.
+If there is a network error or timeout on the connection before the handshake completes, the client MUST replace the server's description with a default ServerDescription of type Unknown, and fill the ServerDescription's error field with useful information.

 If there is a network timeout on the connection after the handshake completes,